gardener/gardener-extension-networking-calico/docs/operations/operations.md

 ##### Address source

 The addresses are read from the `DNSRecord`s labelled `gardener.cloud/role=controlplane` and `role in (internal, external)` in the shoot's control plane namespace.
 For `A`/`AAAA` records their `spec.values` already are the IP addresses of the seed's istio ingress gateway load balancer, and they are the write side of the very DNS entry shoot pods resolve - so the published set matches what pods observe, without the extension performing DNS lookups.
-If no usable `DNSRecord` exists (unmanaged DNS, local development setups), the kube-apiserver entries of `shoot.status.advertisedAddresses` are used instead.
+If no `DNSRecord` exists (unmanaged DNS, local development setups), the kube-apiserver entries of `shoot.status.advertisedAddresses` are used instead.

 ##### Update timing